ZenusLouis/ZenusLouis/README.md

 - 👯 I’m looking to collaborate on open source projects.
 - 🤔 I’m looking for help with deploying full stack applications.
 - 💬 Ask me about anything related to web development.
-- ⚡ Fun fact: I love playing chess and solving puzzles.
+- ⚡ Fun fact: I love playing some games and solving puzzles.

 ## 🛠️ Technologies & Tools